TheDigitalGarbologist/workflows-extension-template/doc/build_your_extension.md

 3. Edit the `metadata.json` file in the root folder of the repo so it contains the correct information for the extension.
 [Learn more about the extension's metadata](./anatomy_of_an_extension.md#extensions-metadata).

 4. Copy the `components/template` folder and rename it with the name of the component that you're going to develop (i.e. `mycomponent`).
-It is important to avoid `-` in the name of the folder to  avoid errors in the data warehouse.

 5. Edit the component metadata file in `components/mycomponent/metadata.json`.
 For a complete reference of the available options, see [this page](./doc/component_metadata.md).